fieldtrip/website/tutorial/nirs_singlechannel.md

 ### Separate functional from systemic responses

-Apart from motion artifacts, which appear as spikes in the data, fNIRS measurements also contain systemic responses, which, for functional NIRS, we want to filter out of our data.
-There are multiple ways of extracting the functional response (the fNIRS response) out of the data, but for now, we take a simple but relatively effective approach, namely by applying a bandpass filter.
-A bandpass filter eliminates data above and below a user-defined threshold frequency.
-We will filter our data in the frequency range of most interest for the hemodynamic response.
-That is activation below 0.1 Hz.
-Additionally we high-pass filter above 0.01 Hz to eliminate slow drifts.
+Apart from motion artifacts, which appear as spikes in the data, fNIRS measurements also contain systemic responses, which we are not interested in and want to filter out of our data.
+There are multiple ways of extracting the functional response (the haemodynamic response of the brain), but for now, we take a simple but relatively effective approach, namely by applying a bandpass filter to eliminate signal contributions outside a user-defined frequency band that captures the dynamics in the hemodynamic response of the brain.
+Due to the experimental task and the haemodynamic response function, we expect activity below 0.1 Hz (corresponding to fluctuations of ~10 seconds).
+Additionally we set the lower range to 0.01 Hz (fluctuations of ~100 seconds) to eliminate slow drifts.

     cfg = [];
     cfg.bpfilter = 'yes';